corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-crypto.md

 ---
 # net.corda.v5.crypto

 The `crypto` package provides services and types for performing cryptographic operations.
-The list of services available are:
+The following services are available:

 * The `CompositeKey` is a tree data structure that enables the representation of composite public keys, which are used to represent the signing requirements for multi-signature scenarios.
 * The `DigestAlgorithmName` is to be used in Corda hashing API.